nnaumenko/metaf/readme.md

 * Largest hailstone size
 * Military report issuer identifier

+## Performance

+The following statistics were acquired by parsing all METAR and TAF reports collected during year 2020.
+The parsing was done using single thread and the statistics do not include IO operations' lag.

+	1973075048 microseconds, 76416000 reports, 38729 reports per second.
+	1973075048 microseconds, 916172097 groups, 464337 groups per second.

+Basically, it took 33 minutes to parse all METARs and TAFs from 2020 using one CPU core on the old laptop with i5 CPU.

 ## Roadmap

 Version 6.0.0 is currently planned (no release date set), with a number of new groups to be added (the candidates are runway wind, additional sea surface groups, first/last report, next scheduled report time remarks, variable cloud cover, additional visibility groups etc).